4 August 2007

 "You should feel lucky you are not going to die after all," my lawyer said...the typically-Thai outlook.
 There is no such thing as medical malpractice in Thailand.
 While I have the greatest respect for the quality of the health care here, some hospitals seem more prone to errors than others.

 You may have had some contact with Joe in our office.
-He has always been a bit of a hypochondriac.
-He has been obsessed with his liver and his ongoing cough, although he was not concerned about it enough to stop smoking.
+He has always been a bit of a hypochondriac. for a while now he has been obsessed with his liver and his ongoing cough, although he was not concerned about it enough to stop smoking.
 About two weeks ago something happened between Saturn, Mercury and Neptune and his health suddenly collapsed.
-Nut and our office family and I went to visit him yesterday in a 16-bed ward with ceiling fans, glaring, uncovered fluorescent lights and bars on the windows; the kind of place where the dying are parked until the planets finally do them in.
+Nut and our office family and I went to visit him yesterday in a 16-bed ward with ceiling fans, glaring, uncovered fluorescent lights and bars on the windows; the kind of place where people with HIV are parked until the planets finally do them in.
 Nut gave him a hair cut and his father appeared soon thereafter with dinner.
 Joe says he may be able to get out in a few days.
 His mother and aunts are taking good care of him.
 Unfortunately I doubt that he will return to work for a long time, if ever.
 If you are someone who prays, please remember him.

 Next time: Drunkenness, Desperation and Deceit.
 It reads like a movie script.
 I'll make popcorn.